Criomby/hubspool/README.md

 ## Download Info: <br>
 <h3> Ready-to-use version (Windows only):</h3><br>
-The latest release can be found on the right, under 'Releases'. <br>
+The latest release can be found on the right under 'Releases'. <br>
 Download the .exe and execute it as an administrator.<br>
 <br>
 Your antivirus might flag the program when trying to open it for the first time.